oapicf/pinterest-sdk/clients/go/generated/docs/IntegrationRequestPatch.md

 HasPartnerAccessToken returns a boolean if a field has been set.

+### GetPartnerAccessTokenExpiry

+`func (o *IntegrationRequestPatch) GetPartnerAccessTokenExpiry() float32`

+GetPartnerAccessTokenExpiry returns the PartnerAccessTokenExpiry field if non-nil, zero value otherwise.

+### GetPartnerAccessTokenExpiryOk

+`func (o *IntegrationRequestPatch) GetPartnerAccessTokenExpiryOk() (*float32, bool)`

+GetPartnerAccessTokenExpiryOk returns a tuple with the PartnerAccessTokenExpiry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPartnerAccessTokenExpiry

+`func (o *IntegrationRequestPatch) SetPartnerAccessTokenExpiry(v float32)`

+SetPartnerAccessTokenExpiry sets PartnerAccessTokenExpiry field to given value.

+### HasPartnerAccessTokenExpiry

+`func (o *IntegrationRequestPatch) HasPartnerAccessTokenExpiry() bool`

+HasPartnerAccessTokenExpiry returns a boolean if a field has been set.

-### GetPartnerRefreshToken
+### GetPartnerMetadata

-`func (o *IntegrationRequestPatch) GetPartnerRefreshToken() string`
+`func (o *IntegrationRequestPatch) GetPartnerMetadata() string`

-GetPartnerRefreshToken returns the PartnerRefreshToken field if non-nil, zero value otherwise.
+GetPartnerMetadata returns the PartnerMetadata field if non-nil, zero value otherwise.

-### GetPartnerRefreshTokenOk
+### GetPartnerMetadataOk

-`func (o *IntegrationRequestPatch) GetPartnerRefreshTokenOk() (*string, bool)`
+`func (o *IntegrationRequestPatch) GetPartnerMetadataOk() (*string, bool)`

-GetPartnerRefreshTokenOk returns a tuple with the PartnerRefreshToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPartnerMetadataOk returns a tuple with the PartnerMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPartnerRefreshToken
+### SetPartnerMetadata

-`func (o *IntegrationRequestPatch) SetPartnerRefreshToken(v string)`
+`func (o *IntegrationRequestPatch) SetPartnerMetadata(v string)`

-SetPartnerRefreshToken sets PartnerRefreshToken field to given value.
+SetPartnerMetadata sets PartnerMetadata field to given value.

-### HasPartnerRefreshToken
+### HasPartnerMetadata

-`func (o *IntegrationRequestPatch) HasPartnerRefreshToken() bool`
+`func (o *IntegrationRequestPatch) HasPartnerMetadata() bool`

-HasPartnerRefreshToken returns a boolean if a field has been set.
+HasPartnerMetadata returns a boolean if a field has been set.

 ### GetPartnerPrimaryEmail